 Which was like, almost every morning.
 Sigh.

-Anyway, once the weather turned here this November into what always feels more like winter than fall, I switched from my cold morning drinks over to hot drinks again.
+Anyway, once the weather turned here in November into what always feels more like winter than fall, I switched from my cold morning drinks over to hot drinks again.
 The batch of vanilla syrup I was using for my iced vanilla lattes was transformed into my syrup for hot vanilla lattes.

 And as soon as the spirit of the holiday season hit me, I felt this inexplicable need to make a gingerbread latte.